adobe/aepsdk-edgeconsent-ios/README.md

 ## About this project

-The AEP Consent Collection extension enables consent preferences collection from the mobile application when using the [Adobe Experience Platform SDK](https://developer.adobe.com/client-sdks) and the Edge Network extension.
+The AEP Consent Collection mobile extension enables consent preferences collection from the mobile application when using the [Adobe Experience Platform SDK](https://developer.adobe.com/client-sdks) and the Edge Network extension.

 ## Requirements
 - Xcode 14.1 (or newer)